Skip to main content

 *drum roll* Kromski – Minstrel – Ta-Daaa

-This amazing hand turned piece of craftsmanship has been my choice, and trust me, choosing a wheel has been really hard.
-There is only a handful of brand in the world making spinning wheel, and they are that great dedicated passionate bunch of people, that also can provide accessories for 1970’s wheels, making sure that their faithful spinners can continue enjoying creating yarn.
-Kromski & Son is a Polish company that has been making wheels for a long time, and this model, specifically is an up-right wheel (although some will call it a castle wheel).
+This amazing, hand turned piece of craftsmanship is my choice.
+Trust me, choosing a spinning wheel was really hard.
+There is only a handful of brand in the world making spinning wheel, and they are that great dedicated passionate bunch of people, that also can provide accessories for vintage 1970’s wheels, making sure that their faithful spinners can continue enjoying creating yarn.
+Kromski & Son is a Polish company that has been making wheels for a long time, and this model, specifically is an up-right spinning wheel (although some will call it a castle wheel).
 An upright wheel is a wheel that has the orifice right above the spinning apparatus.
 This means that the orifice (the space where the yarn will travel to reach the bobbin) is perpendicular to the wheel and the treadles.
 Let me back up a moment so I will clarify few things about the traditional spinning wheel shape:

 – The orifice is on the opposite side of the wheel if there is a bobbin (there could be a spindle instead of the bobbin, in the same position)